 Start by collecting electronic rental applications that you can have tenants e-sign and email back to you.

-Next, run credit, criminal, and eviction reports.
-There are many websites online that offer the ability to charge fees directly to applicants.
+To ensure a thorough screening process, you should obtain credit, criminal, and eviction reports from applicants.
+Various online websites offer the option to charge fees directly to applicants.

 Next, call your shortlisted applicants’ employers.
 Be sure to check that the prospective tenant’s income and employment are in line with what they stated on their rental application.
-Make sure to ask their supervisor about how responsible and reliable the person is before hiring them.
+Ask their supervisor about how responsible and reliable the person is before hiring them.

 Finally, call their current and prior landlords to learn what kind of tenants they are.